SamMcFly/plex-overseerr-backup/INSTALL.md

    - Click "Test Connection" or "Resync"
    - Wait for full sync to complete

-3. **Then Run Restore**
-   - Create new backup: `python backup_scheduler.py --backup-now`
+3. **Restore Using Pre-Disaster Backup**
-   - Review missing files in web UI
+   - Open web UI → "Restore" tab
+   - Select your **backup file from before the disaster**
+   - Review what will be restored
-   - Start restore process
+   - Click "Batch" to start restore
    - Monitor Overseerr for downloads

 **Why both steps matter:**
-- Plex must scan to know files are missing
+- Plex must scan to know which files are missing
-- Overseerr must resync to request missing files
+- Overseerr must resync to request the missing files
-- Both must complete before restore will work correctly
+- Use the backup you created before files were lost

 ## Support